Posted on 06 Jun 2014 16:51

 One of the most common cooking concerns the difference between a stock and a broth.
 Further confusion is added by the addition of consomme.
 It is often claimed that there is no difference between a stock and a broth, or that a stock is a fancy broth, or vice versa.
 Most professional chefs would disagree.

-A broth is basically a clear soup made by simmering meat and vegetables (or just vegetables for a vegetables broth).
+A broth is basically a clear soup made by simmering meat and vegetables (or just vegetables for a vegetable broth).

 This, at first glance, seems to be the same as a stock.